shreyalokulwar/cybersecurity-foundation-lab/notes/linux-fundamentals.md

 ## Introduction

-Linux is an open-source operating system widely used in cybersecurity and server environments.
+Linux is an open-source operating system commonly used in cybersecurity and server environments.

 ## File System Navigation